dalong0514/readnotes/20210106计算原文/2021034Excel-VBA-Programming-for-Dummies/2021034Excel-VBA-Programming-for-Dummies1301.md

 When you execute the procedure, Excel goes into  Break mode before the line with the breakpoint is executed.
 In Break mode, the word [break] is displayed in the

-VBE’s title bar.
+VBE's title bar.
 To get out of Break mode and continue execution, press F5 or click

-the Run Sub/UserForm button on the VBE’s toolbar.
+the Run Sub/UserForm button on the VBE's toolbar.
 See「Stepping through your

 code」later in this chapter to find out more.